-Fleas are tiny, but anyone who has seen one can usually recognize them with ease.
+Fleas are minuscule, but anyone who has seen one usually can recognize it with ease.
 They're tiny, flat, wingless insects that have a knack for jumping away before you can catch them.
-Their bodies are covered with hard plates called sclerites, so if you do catch one, squashing it can be a challenge.
-Their hard outer shell protects fleas from everything from an animal's teeth to hitting the floor after a long jump.
+Their bodies are covered with hard plates called sclerites.
+So, if you do catch one, squashing it can be a challenge.
+Their hard, outer shell protects them from everything from an animal's teeth to hitting the floor after a long jump.

 To the naked eye, a flea's exoskeleton seems completely smooth, but it's really covered in tiny hairs that point away from the flea's head.
-Their flattened bodies and these backward-pointing hairs make it easy for fleas to crawl through their hosts' fur.
-But if something tries to dislodge them, the hairs act like tiny Velcro anchors.
-This is why a fine-toothed comb removes fleas better than a brush does.
-The teeth of the comb are too close together for fleas to slip through, so it can pull them from the host's hair, regardless of which way fleas' hairs are pointing.
+Their flattened bodies and these backward-pointing hairs are what enables them to crawl through a host's fur, and if something tries to dislodge them, the hairs act like tiny Velcro anchors.
+That's why a fine-toothed comb removes fleas better than a brush.
+The teeth of the comb are too close together for fleas to slip through, so it can pull them from the host's hair, regardless of which way a flea's hairs are pointing.

-A flea also has spines around its head and mouth -- the number and shape vary according to the flea's species.
+A flea also has spines around its head and mouth, with the number and shape varying according to the species.
 The mouth itself is adapted for piercing skin and sucking blood.
-Several mouthparts come together to form a needlelike drinking tube.
+Several mouthparts unite to form a needlelike drinking tube.
 Here's a rundown:

-When a flea bites its host, blood travels from a blood vessel through the epipharynx and into the flea's body.
-This takes a lot of suction, which comes from pumps in the flea's mouth and gut.
+Fleas use their sharp maxillary laciniae to easily puncture the skin of their host.
+Then blood travels from their host through the tip of the median epipharynx up the flea's food canal.
+This requires a lot of suction, which comes from pumps in the flea's mouth and gut.